 Understanding The VA Cash-Out Refinance (Refi)

-A Department of Veterans Affairs (VA) cash-out refinance loan offers a means through which homeowners can get cash in exchange for equity from their home.
-As you might imagine, it’s a handy tool through which veterans and military service members can access capital or financing on-demand.
+A Department of Veterans Affairs (VA) cash-out refinance loan offers homeowners cash in exchange for their home equity.
+As you might imagine, it’s a handy tool through which qualified veterans and military service members can access capital or financing on-demand.

 What Is A VA Cash-Out Refinance?